How to Get a Business Credit Card Limit Increase

 2. High Income/Revenue

-Higher income also helps when it comes to qualifying for a higher credit limit.
+Higher annual income also helps when it comes to qualifying for a higher credit limit.
 Small business owners may not realize that with business cards issued through major issuers, you can qualify based on income from all sources, not just business income.
-That means if you have a side gig or you’re just starting a business, you may be able to qualify based on other income sources such as a day job or even household income, if it could be used to pay the credit card account.
+That means if you have a side gig or you’re just starting a business, you may be able to qualify based on other income sources such as a day job or even household income, if it could be used to pay the credit card bill.

 If your income increases, let your issuer know.
 Most credit card companies make it easy to update your income on your account profile.